fortify/CloudDevSecOpsTemplates/doc-resources/repo-usage.md

 	4. Translate the code (conditional)
 	5. Upload the code via ScanCentral Client to ScanCentral Controller or FoD
 	6. Results will be uploaded to SSC / FoD
-	7. Quality Gate via Fortify CLI utility
+	7. Security Gate via Fortify CLI utility

 Currently, these templates are technology based which means you will find helpful .NET, JAVA and Python examples to provide an idea for how to invoke Fortify SCA and/or the automated packaging client for these common languages.

 ## SAST Approach 2 : Local Integration
 This approach utilizes a local installation of Fortify SCA to perform the SAST scan, and operates using an synchronous method.
-It gives the ability to build the quality gates so the result can be pulled while the pipeline is running.
+It gives the ability to build the security gates so the result can be pulled while the pipeline is running.
 Below are some of the steps of performing an integration into the CI pipeline.

 	1 Download the SCA Installer file ~1 GB
 	2 Download the fortify.license file